 What exactly is a Joint Tenancy?

-A joint tenancy is an agreement whereby you have the option of having two or more than two individuals for the same tenancy.
-In this agreement, all of the involved individuals have an exclusive possession of the complete property together, and they have equal rights of the rented property.
+A joint tenancy is an agreement whereby you can have two or more than two individuals for the same tenancy.
+In this agreement, all involved individuals have exclusive possession of the complete property and equal rights to the rented property.

-An important point to note here is that a joint tenancy is not something similar to ‘tenants in common’ agreement, although they appear quite similar and often cause a lot of confusion.
+An important point to note here is that a joint tenancy is not similar to a ‘tenants in common’ agreement, although they appear quite similar and often cause a lot of confusion.

 What is ‘Tenants in common’?

-This is something similar to a joint tenancy in context to two or more than two tenants living under same tenancy.
-However, here each tenant has exclusive ownership of his own specific bedroom within the property.
+This is similar to a joint tenancy in the context of two or more tenants living under the same tenancy.
+However, each tenant has exclusive ownership of their specific bedroom within the property.
 He can also make use of their communal areas.

-- Each tenant must be of 16yrs of age or older
+- Each tenant must be 16 16yrs of age or older

 - A single legal document is used to hold the tenancy of all the tenants.